 Understanding Infant Sleep

 This class provides parents with an understanding of biologically normal infant sleep and strategies for supporting the whole family during this time.
-Using evidence-based research and practical parenting tools, we will set the stage for good sleep habits so that your baby can grow up knowing that bedtime is a safe and peaceful time.
+Using evidence-based research and practical parenting tools, you will know how to make bedtime a safe and peaceful time.
 This class will draw from a developmental understanding of sleep which fosters responsiveness and strong attachment between parents and babies.

 We will cover: